- Home

 Your grade is based on three components:

-1. 60% of the grade.
-There are three tests this semester (although that number could change for no apparent good reason).
-All of them count and no do-overs.
+- 50% of the grade are the exams.
+There are four tests this semester (although that number could change for no apparent good reason).
+All of them count, so no do-overs.

-2. In-Class activities.
-20% of the grade.
-These are the graph-drawing, model-building and problem solving exercises mentioned earlier.
+- In-Class activities.
+25% of the grade.
+These are the graph-drawing, model-building and problem-solving exercises mentioned earlier.
+In Online classes, these are performed in weekly discussions.

-3. 20% of the grade.
-There is weekly out-of-class on-line homework to do on your own through McGraw Hill Connect.
+- 25% of the grade is homework.
+There is weekly out-of-class online homework to do on your own through our textbook publisher’s website.

 Homework Policy